RayanBazzoun/A_Task2_CMS/README.md

 ## Database Design

-The application uses a relational database managed via JPA entities.
+The application uses a relational database managed.
 The core entities are:

 ### 1. **Account**
 - **Table**: `Account`